alttch/gmg/README.md

 ```

 The repository path can contain groups.
 E.g. "tests/test". gmg uses repository
-names as POSIX groups to manage access, so the full repository name (including
+names as POSIX groups to manage access, so a full repository name (including
 groups) can not be longer than 30 symbols.

 ### Creating a user